chris-wood/ccnx-pktgen/README.md

 # Overview

-ccnx-pktgen is a CCNx packet grammar parser and generator.
+ccnx-pktgen is a CCNx packet grammar parser and generator that converts grammar specifications to raw bytes.
+It can also be used to quickly create packets represented in S-expression form.
 The tool is meant to be a general purpose packet generator for tests and experiments.
 It is also intended to guide packet format experimentation.